 Compare your insurance cover and the cost

-- Find the information you collected when completing step-by-step guide on your insurance cover within super.
+- Find the information you collected when completing the first step-by-step guide on your insurance cover within super.

 - Review the regular fees (premiums) you are being charged for your insurance protection.